• About

 • Canned coconut milk: Creamy and velvety smooth.

-• Oat milk: Thick and creamy.
+• Full fat oat milk: Thick and creamy.

-How to make mushroom green bean casserole
+How to make dairy free green bean casserole

 This easy vegan green bean casserole from scratch starts on the stovetop then finishes in the oven or air fryer.
+Learn how to make the traditional green bean casserole free from any dairy.

 • Step 1: Preheat the oven and cook the green beans.